Diligent Effort

 Frequently Asked Questions

-Surplus lines agents must maintain, as part of each insured’s file, a copy of the producing agent’s documentation of a diligent effort search, if applicable.
-It is the responsibility of the surplus lines agent to verify that the producing agent has made a diligent effort to place the coverage with an admitted insurer.
-The surplus lines agent must be able to reasonably rely on the efforts made by the producing agent by taking into account such factors as conducting a program to verify the diligent effort process meets the requirements outlined in F.S.
-626.916.Per F.S.
-626.916, some commercial coverages are exempt from the diligent effort search but require a surplus lines disclosure instead.
-By statute, obtaining and maintaining an accurate and complete surplus lines disclosure form is the sole responsibility of the retail/producing agent, not the surplus lines agent.
-To help determine which form is required for each line of coverage, please review the Diligent Effort/Disclosure Matrix.
+Surplus lines agents must maintain, as part of each insured’s file, a copy of the retail or producing agent’s documentation of a diligent effort search, if applicable.
+It is the responsibility of the surplus lines agent to verify that the retail or producing agent has made a diligent effort to place the coverage with an authorized insurer.
+The surplus lines agent must be able to reasonably rely on the efforts made by the retail or producing agent by taking into account such factors as conducting a program to verify the diligent effort process meets the requirements outlined in F.S.
+626.916.

 Surplus lines agents are not required to keep a copy of the disclosure form; however, it would be beneficial to keep a copy if needed to resolve any dispute with the insured regarding the placement of the surplus lines coverage.
 Please note: the surplus lines agent is required to maintain a copy of the disclosure form if they are also acting as the retail/producing agent.